 Fine Structure has "informational weapons" that can destroy specific kinds of knowledge, both in living brains and in recorded form.
 That could prevent everyone from ever remembering or perceiving a person again, even if he were standing right in front of them.
 This was done to Thomas Muoka.
 The effect was so strong that it even encompasses the guy who did it, and even the reader of the story, so it's even impossible for us to learn what he did to deserve it.

-An episode of Batman: The Animated Series series has the Riddler erasing all of the records of his existence as Edward Nygma, including birth certificates, drivers licenses, employment records and so on.
+The episode of Batman: The Animated Series series "What is Reality?" has the Riddler erasing all of the records of his existence as Edward Nygma, including birth certificates, drivers licenses, employment records and so on.

 An episode of Beast Machines has Megatron destroying statues of Cybertronian historical figures and wiping the archives, turning all of the planet's history up to that point into "nothing more than a rumor".
 The reason this isn't listed as a Propaganda Machine is because there was no one left to be told anything at that point.